BEST 2-DAY ZURICH ITINERARY

-To end your second day in Zurich, plan an evening at Lake Zurich.Normally, when I travel, I tend to go home quite early, but I try to stay out a bit longer in Zurich.
-My tip is to end your day.
+To end your second day in Zurich, plan an evening at Lake Zurich.Normally, when I travel, I tend to go home quite early, but I try to stay out a bit longer in Zurich – because Lake Zurich is a wonderful place to end your day.
 Especially on a warm and sunny day, this is where you can enjoy a wonderful evening.

-- This time, you have to walk towards Bürkliplatz and then take your left side, passing the Opera District.
+- To get here, you have to walk towards Bürkliplatz and then take your left side, passing the Opera District.

 - There you will also find small pedalo boats to rent and more.

-For dinner, I suggest grabbing a snack and having it at the lake or at the Opera House.
-Or head to the old town and choose from the many restaurants there.
+For dinner, I suggest grabbing a snack and having it at the lake or heading to the old town and choosing from the many restaurants there.
 Though Switzerland surely is not a vegan-friendly place, there are some great affordable vegan restaurants in Zurich.

 TRAVEL TIPS FOR YOUR ZURICH ITINERARY